Sales Tax

 Watchpoint’s Supplier Contact Information:

 As tariff and U.S tax requirements continue to evolve, customs clearance delays are expected.
-If your shipment has been idle in U.S. customs for 10 days, we recommend you email your shipment carrier name (DHL, FedEx, etc.) and shipment tracking number to Linda Amiro (Linda.Amiro@watchpointlogistics.com) at Watchpoint Logistics (and cc Derek Welcome welcomed@mit.edu) for a customs clearance status update.
-Linda is available Monday through Friday (7:00 a.m.–5:00 p.m.).
+If your shipment has been idle in U.S. customs for 10 days, we recommend you email your shipment carrier name (DHL, FedEx, etc.) and shipment tracking number to Linda Amiro at Linda.Amiro@watchpointlogistics.com for a customs clearance status update (cc the VPF Procurement Buyer associated with the purchase).

-When you obtain the 10-digit Harmonized Tariff Schedule (HTS) code for your item(s) from the supplier, send the HTS code(s) and item description(s) to Linda Amiro (Linda.Amiro@watchpointlogistics.com) at Watchpoint Logistics (and cc Derek Welcome welcomed@mit.edu), and ask if the item(s) may be eligible for an exemption, such as the Duty-Free Entry of Scientific Equipment and Apparatus Exemption.
-If Watchpoint confirms eligibility, you may proceed with mailing your application to the address for U.S. Customs and Border Protection on the form.
-If U.S. Customs and Border Protection approves your exemption, provide a copy of the approval to Linda Amiro (Linda.Amiro@watchpointlogistics.com).
+If Watchpoint confirms eligibility, you may proceed with completing and mailing your application to the address for U.S. Customs and Border Protection on the form (Watchpoint cannot submit the application on your behalf).
+If U.S. Customs and Border Protection approves your exemption, provide a copy of the approval to cbpbrokerage@watchpointlogistics.com and Linda Amiro (Linda.Amiro@watchpointlogistics.com) for customs clearance purposes.

 Frequently Asked Questions